lzackx/ZWebKit/README.md

 ## Installation

 ZWebKit is available through [CocoaPods](https://cocoapods.org).

 To install it, simply add the following line to your Podfile:

 ```ruby
 pod 'ZWebKit'
 ```

+And copy `config.xml` to your project.

+Since there are many ways to be the bridge between Native side and Javascript side, for upgrade version sake, ZWebKit does not inject cordova's user script automatically.

 ## Author